kurtharriger/spring-osgi/samples/simple-web-app/readme.txt

 1. MOTIVATION

-As the name implies, this is a simple web application that runs inside OSGi through Spring-DM.
+As the name implies, this is a simple web application that runs inside OSGi through Spring DM.

 The demo contains 3 maven projects: